 Cheerleaders filed similar lawsuits against the Cincinnati Bengals, who ended up settling for $255,000; the New York Jets, who settled for $325,000; and the Tampa Bay Buccaneers, who settled for $825,000.
 But while other teams have reached settlement deals with their cheerleaders, the Bills haven't.

 The Jills' legal battle is ongoing.
 Since 2014, courts have ruled in the Jills' favor both on a motion for class certification that enabled them to pursue their lawsuit and on an appeal of that ruling from the Bills.
 In May, the Jills also won a decision confirming them to be "non-exempt employees and not independent contractors."

-It's worth noting the Bills have been challenged by the Jills before.
-In 1995, the Jills filed a complaint with the National Labor Relations Board alleging the Bills had improperly classified them as independent contractors.
-They won and earned the right not only to be classified as employees, but also to unionize, as the NLRB determined the Bills maintained significant control over the Jills' schedules, uniforms, and even physical appearance.
-But when the Jills attempted to form the first ever professional cheerleaders' union, the Bills cancelled all of their appearances and farmed its cheerleaders out once again.
+It's worth noting the Jills have tried to organize for their rights before.
+In 1995, the Jills filed a complaint with the National Labor Relations Board alleging their third-party employer had improperly classified them as independent contractors.
+They won and earned the right not only to be classified as employees, but also to unionize, as the NLRB determined the employer maintained significant control over the Jills' schedules, uniforms, and even physical appearance.
+But when the Jills attempted to form the first ever professional cheerleaders' union, their employer cancelled all of their appearances and farmed the cheerleaders out once again.

 Support for a cheerleader's right to a fair wage is growing as well.
 The Jills' lawsuit spurred New York state Sen. Diane Savino to introduce the Cheerleaders' Fair Pay Act in 2015.
 If passed, the bill would require teams like the Bills to treat their cheerleaders not as employees rather than independent contractors, and comply with labor laws regarding minimum wage and workplace protections.
 While the state Senate's Labor Committee is still reviewing the bill, a similar law was enacted in California in 2015.